-Funding: The business Start up Support Programme (BSUS) offers free business advice, support and training to anyone looking to start a new business or social enterprise, or those in the first 3 years of trading.
+Funding: The business Startup Support Programme (BSUS) offers free business advice, support and training to anyone looking to start a new business or social enterprise, or those in the first 3 years of trading.
 There’s also business support offered to women based in rural Cumbria.
-The business training course focuses on areas such as social media, marketing and search engine optimization.
+The business training course focuses on areas such as social media, marketing and search engine optimisation.

 Apply: You can apply through the Cumbria Chamber website.

 Overview: This startup grant is available to businesses situated in the Merseyside region.
 The director of the fund is Regenerus, previously known as South Sefton Development Trust.
 To be eligible you must be based in Merseyside.

 Funding: Start up support to new businesses setting up across Merseyside.
 If eligible, the programme includes a combination of workshops and one-on-one support from a qualified business adviser to produce your business plan and cash flow along with a startup grant of £250.